girip11/postgresql_learning/postgresql_tutorial/stored_procedures/1_pgsql_blocks.md

     var_name type := value;
 BEGIN
     -- body of the block
+    -- This statement is used to break out of this block EXIT block_label
 END block_label;
 ```

-* label and declare section are optional
+* Label and declare section are **optional**.
+A label is only needed if you want to identify the block for use in an `EXIT` statement, or to qualify the names of the variables declared in the block.

 * Every declaration statement is terminated with **;**.
 Similarly every statement in the body too.